Kuwait says mosque bomber was young Saudi man, detains driver

 Kuwait's interior ministry named the bomber as Fahd Suliman Abdul-Muhsen al-Qabaa and said he flew into Kuwait's airport at dawn on Friday, only hours before he detonated an explosives-laden vest at Kuwait City's Imam al-Sadeq mosque.

-The Islamic State militant group issued an audio clip purporting to be a posthumous statement by the bomber, in which he criticises Shi'ite Muslims, "especially in Kuwait", for what he terms insulting Islam.
+The Islamic State militant group issued an audio clip purporting to be a posthumous statement by the bomber, in which he criticizes Shi'ite Muslims, "especially in Kuwait", for what he terms insulting Islam.

 "Very, very soon you will see something unexpected, expect blood, expect death," the speaker says.
 Reuters was unable to verify immediately the authenticity of the statement.